 The most important part of any website is the content.
-In this video, we’re going to create 7 pages that most educational institutions and NGOs will want to have: a home page, an events section, a programs page, an FAQ page, a news archive as well as about us and contact us pages.
+In this video, we’re going to create 7 pages that almost every restaurant will want to have: a home page, a menu section, a reservations page, an FAQ page, an events page as well as about us and contact us pages.
 At this point, you should have a domain with WordPress installed and user accounts created for the people who need them.
 If you don’t, check out the earlier videos in our tutorial series.

 To get started, log in to your website with your editor account.
 Let’s start by creating our homepage with a bit of basic content.
 Most themes will have a separate homepage template, so we won’t worry too much about this page for right now.
 Go to the “Pages” section of the WordPress admin, and click on the “Add New” button at the top of the page.
 We’ll call our page “Home” for now by clicking the title bar and typing in “Home”, but you could title this page your business’ name as well.
 Next, write a couple of quick sentences describing your business, and hit the “Publish” button.
 Congratulations, you’ve just added the first page to your site!

-That’s it for pages that are really specific to educational institutions and NGOs.
+That’s it for pages that are really specific to restaurants.
 We’re also going to add three pages that most sites need: an about us page, which talks about the history of your business and what makes you unique, an FAQ page, so that common questions can be answered quickly for visitors, and a contact us page, so that visitors can get information on how to contact you by phone along with listing your address.

 Let’s create our “About Us” page.
 We do it in exactly the same way as the other pages, just this time we’ll add a couple of paragraphs of content, and a bullet point list explaining our values.
-Things you usually want to mention in an “About Us” page include things like when you opened, what the unique history of your institution is, what you offer that is unique compared to other organizations doing similar work, and any specialties you might have.
+Things you usually want to mention in an “About Us” page include things like when you opened, what the unique history of your restaurant is, such as how the chef or owner became interested in the particular cuisine you serve, and any specialties you might have.
 We’ll also add in a bullet point list, talking about our values.
 To do that, click on the “Bulleted List” button.
-We’ll list our values as “Courteous” and “Community-Oriented”.
+We’ll list our values as “Courteous” and “Culinarily Adventurous”.
 Hit “Publish”, and then press the “Add New” button.

 For the FAQ page, we’ll just put in our title “Frequently Asked Questions” and then add a sentence saying “FAQs coming soon” before hitting publish.
 We’ll be adding in FAQs using a plugin in a later video.

 Finally, we’ll add a “Contact Us” page.
-The format of this page depends a bit on the type of institution you run.
-If you’ve got a brick-and-mortar building, it might make sense to list your address along with your phone number.
-Most organizations will want a contact form, so that visitors are able to get in touch with you easily to have their questions answered.
-We’ll go over adding a contact form in our plugins video as well, but for now, it’s probably a good idea to add a phone number at the very least.
-If you want to add an embedded map showing the location of your organization, we’ve linked to our video of it in the description.
+The format of this page depends a bit on the type of restaurant you run.
+If you’re running a lunch kiosk, this page might just have your address and an embedded map showing your location.
+Most restaurants will want a contact form, so that potential restaurant goers are able to get in touch with you easily to have their questions answered.
+We’ll go over adding a contact form in our plugins video as well, but for now, it’s probably a good idea to add your phone number and address on this page.
+If you want to add an embedded map showing the location of your restaurant, we’ve linked to our video of it in the description.

-That’s it for the basic content of your educational or NGO site!
-In the next video, we’ll choose a theme, customize it with your color scheme and pictures of your organization, and build a proper homepage for your website.
+That’s it for the basic content of your restaurant site!
+In the next video, we’ll choose a theme, customize it with your color scheme and pictures of your food or restaurant, and build a proper homepage for your website.